KawaiiBakemono/A-Lotl-Axolotls/README.md

 ## Known Issues

 - The custom axolotl texture is not represented when placed in a bucket, only the variant, due to the limitations of CIT.
 For example, an Axolotl Bucket containing a variant 0 axolotl bearing the Lavender texture will only show the Lucy texture.
 However, do not worry!
 The texture of the entity within the bucket will remain the same.
+- Axolotls caught in buckets will not retain their CIT texture.
+- When using CIT Resewen, CIT items placed in item frames will display the default texture.
+This does not affect Optifine users.
+See bug report [here.](https://github.com/SHsuperCM/CITResewn/issues/313)

 ## Licensing
 This project is licensed with LGPL v3.0.
 Please don't repost this project anywhere without my written permission first.